 The opening words of the Gita are Dharmakshetre Kurukshetre–The field of Dharma, the field of the Kurus.
 The entire discourse takes place on the battlefield of Kurukshetra in North India.
 Naturally the Gita is considered symbolic as well as literal and historical.
 The first symbol to be considered is “field.”
 The thirteenth chapter of the Gita is all about that.
-It opens with questions by Arjuna: “Prakriti and purusha, the field and the knower of the field, knowledge and the knower of knowledge: I wish to know about these.”
-(This verse is not found in all texts of the Gita.)
+It opens with a question.

 Know me also to be the Knower of the Field in all fields.
-It is great wisdom to know that we are an immortal, unchanging consciousness that is witnessing the drama of the mortal and ever-changing field–both the little field of our own body and life-sphere and the greater Field of the cosmos and the cycles of creation/dissolution.
+It is great wisdom to know that we are an immortal, unchanging consciousness that is witnessing the drama of the mortal and ever-changing field–both the little field of our own body and life-sphere and the greater field of the cosmos and the cycles of creation/dissolution.
 And it is greater wisdom to know that God is the Knower of all fields, small and great–that God is experiencing our life right along with us.
 This a great wonder.
 And so:

 It is not enough to know the Knower, we must also know the Known.
-Self-knowledge is not enough–that which is not the Self must also be known.
+Self-knowledge is not enough; that which is not the Self must also be known.
 Awareness of the not-Self (anatma) must also be there, as Buddha pointed out.
-We must learn what is not us and what is.
-So when we encounter the bewildering vagaries of the field we can be at peace and say: “That is not me.”
-Identification with the body is one of our greatest errors and must be seen as the phantom it really is.
+We must learn what is not us and what is, so when we encounter the bewildering vagaries of the field we can be at peace and say: “That is not ‘me.’”
+Identification with the body is one of our greatest errors–it must be seen as the phantom it really is.
 This is why yoga has so much to say about the field.
 We must recognize and master it so the knower-Self can fully manifest within and through it.

-“The great elements, egoism, intellect and the unmanifest, the senses–ten and one–and the five objects of the senses, desire, aversion, pleasure, pain, the body, intelligence, steadfastness: this briefly is described as the field with its modifications” (13:5, 6).
 This is certainly complex, but it is also very clear.
 Basically everything we know in a objective manner is the field.
-If we can perceive, recall, and name anything–it is part of the field and should be known as such and never identified with.
-All Krishna has listed is anatma–not-Self.
+If we can perceive, recall, and name anything, it is part of the field and should be known as such and never identified with.
+All Krishna has listed is anatma: not-Self.

 Preparation for knowledge